sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_9_embedding_into_streamlit/embedding_9_embedding_into_streamlit.md

 ## **Setup Python**
 Duration: 20

-We will start by setting up our local Python environment based on Miniconda, which is a "thin" version of Conda.
+We will start by setting up our local Python environment based on Miniconda, which is a "thin" version of Conda (Anaconda).
+If you already have an existing Python environment, you may make use of that or proceed with Miniconda as well.

 Conda is an open-source, cross-platform, language-agnostic package manager and environment management system.
 It was originally developed to solve difficult package management challenges faced by Python data scientists, and today is a popular package manager for Python and R.

-Miniconda is the much smaller (about 200 MB vs. 4+ gig) installer version of Conda and will save us time and disk-space compared with installing the full Conda (Anaconda) application.
+Miniconda is the much smaller (~200 MB vs. ~4+ GB) installer version of Conda and will save us time and disk-space compared with installing the full Conda application.

 It includes only Conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.
 Packages that are not included, have to be called at runtime or installed individually.

+Use the following link to download the Miniconda.
+Download the version that includes Python 3.8 or above based on your operating system and its processor (x86 32 bit or 64 bit, Apple Silicon, or etc.)

 [Use the following link to download the Miniconda.](https://docs.conda.io/en/latest/miniconda.html) Download the version that includes **Python 3.8 or above** based on your operating system and its configuration (32 bit or 64 bit).